roc-11/pp4-jetset-journal/README.md

         - As a Logged in User I can view my user profile so that manage my profile and update my user details.
     23. USERSTORY #23: Edit User Profile/Dashboard Page
         - As a Logged in User I can edit my user profile so that manage my profile and update my user details.
+- There were 7 additional User Stories/Bug fixes Created including:
+    22. USERSTORY #22: Create User Profile/Dashboard Page
+        - As a Logged in User I can edit my user profile so that manage my profile and update my user details.
+    23. USERSTORY #23: Edit User Profile/Dashboard Page
+        - As a Logged in User I can edit my user profile so that manage my profile and update my user details.
+    24. Fix Issues for project re-submission.
+        - As a developer I can fix bugs and issues with the website so that I can pass PP4 upon project resubmission.
+    25. Bug fix: Image preview on profile and blog post edit
+        - Fix issue on edit a blog post (admin) and edit my profile - image preview not showing up for image currently in DB.
+    26. Documentation: finish README file.
+        - Update README.md file to include changes and improvements made for project resubmission.
+    27. Documentation: finish TESTING file.
+        - Update TESTING.md file to include changes and improvements made for project resubmission.
+    28. Project Resubmission.
+        - Resubmit PP4 for grading.

 ### Wireframes